 Our school is a community where people pride themselves on having respect for each other.
 We share responsibility for creating a safe and pleasant place to work.
 Our mission statement is respect, engage, succeed.
 A place for everyone.

-More than twenty years ago the area was scarred by large areas of industrial dereliction, but following considerable reclamation the area is now more attractive, and boasts a Ski Centre and well-equipped Sports Centre.
-Indeed Swadlincote lies at the heart of the new National Forest area.
+The area boasts a Ski Centre and well-equipped Sports Centre.
+Swadlincote lies at the heart of the National Forest area.

 Teaching and Learning